What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 The first dance is a moment to be cherished.
 It marks the newlyweds' first dance together as husband and wife.
 After the first dance, the dance floor officially opens to guests, kicking off the celebration.

 Later in the evening, the cake-cutting offers an opportunity for stylish and memorable photographs.
-The bride and groom stand together behind the cake and cut the first slice, representing the couple's commitment to sharing their lives together.
+The bride and groom stand together behind the cake and cut the first slice, representing their commitment to sharing their lives together.

 The Party.

 The wedding after-party is when you finally let your hair down.
-The music is thriving, and the dance floor is packed with guests celebrating the newlyweds.
+The music is thriving, and the dance floor is packed with guests.

 The bar is busy with people enjoying signature cocktails and toasting to the happy couple.
 There are plenty of delicious snacks and treats to nibble on, including a decadent cake that was cut earlier in the evening.
 Everyone is in good spirits and having a great time, sharing stories and laughing together.